MurkySea/mazi-fieryfox/README.md

 ## Saving Progress

 The game uses the browser's local storage to persist data.
 Custom tasks, completed tasks, earned XP, coins and unlocked companions are all stored locally so your progress remains even after refreshing or closing the tab.

+## Task Scheduling

+Tasks can be set to repeat on a daily, weekly or monthly cycle.
+Only tasks that are due for the current day will be displayed in the task list.